josh-wj/comptia-notes/Sec+.md

 > These systems use predefined signatures (such as specific strings of data) to identify threats.
 However, known signatures could become irrelevant as new variants of malware emerge.
 > Trends identified in analyses of logs can indicate the presence of new vulnerabilities.

+### Web filter
+> controls access to websites or specific web content based on predefined criteria.

+> Agent-based web filtering
+>- deploys software directly onto individual user devices.

+> A centralized proxy
+>- can serve as an intermediary between user devices and the Internet.

+> Reputation-based filtering
+>- blocks or allows websites based on their histories

+### Operating system security
+> is the first line of defense against unauthorized access and malicious attacks.

+> A group policy
+>- is created by system administrators to establish detailed rules (policies) for OS and application behavior.

+> SELinux (Security-Enhanced Linux)
+>- uses mandatory access controls to restrict the actions of users and system processes

+### implementation of secure protocols
+> refers to creating encrypted pathways for communication.

+> Protocol selection:
+>- Choosing the appropriate communication standard for data exchange (e.g., HTTPS)

+> Port selection:
+>- Choosing specific entry and exit points (ports) in the network for data

+> Transport method selection:
+>- Choosing a method of securely transporting data packets across the network

+### DNS filtering
+> is the practice of blocking access to specific websites, web pages, or IP addresses.

+> Crucial for preventing access to malicious or inappropriate sites

+> Users might attempt to bypass with VPNs or other methods

+### Email security
+> involves measures used to secure the access and content of email accounts or services.

+> Domain-Based Message Authentication, Reporting and Conformance (DMARC)
+>- helps receivers verify the authenticity of emails from specific domains

+> DMARC process
+>- SPF check
+>- DKIM check
+>- DMARC policy retrieval
+>- Policy enforcement
+>- Reporting

+### File integrity monitoring
+> involves the regular checking of files for changes or alterations.

+> Alerts administrators to the unauthorized access or modification of files

+> False positives are a challenge; many authorized changes could be flagged as suspicious

+### Data Loss Prevention(DLP)
+> is a comprehensive approach to preventing users from sending sensitive or critical information outside the corporate network.

+> Describes software products that let network administrators control data access and transfer

+> Alerts administrators to unauthorized data transfer attempts

+> Aids in incident response

+### Network Access Control (NAC)
+> is a method to enforce policy-driven security solutions at the network entry level.

+> Checks if devices comply with predefined security rules before granting access to the network

+> Drawbacks
+>- Adds complexity to network administration
+>- Can be circumvented, compromising network security

+### Endpoint Detection and Response (EDR)/ Extended Detection and Response (XDR)

+> (EDR) systems
+>- Monitor endpoints such as desktop computers, laptops, and mobile devices
+>- Detect and respond to signs of malicious activities

+> (XDR) systems
+>- Take a holistic view of network security, correlating data across various channels and layers like email, cloud, and network traffic
+>- Identify complex, multi-stage attacks that may evade EDR systems

+### User behavior analytics
+> use machine learning algorithms to track, collect, and assess user behavior on a network.

+> Analytics help IT detect unusual activity that could indicate security threats, such as sudden changes in file access patterns.

+> Alert tuning is important to avoid excessive false positives

+## Chapter 19
+### Topics
+>- Provisioning/De-provisioning User Accounts
+>- Permission Assignments and Implications
+>- Identity Proofing
+>- Federation
+>- Single Sign-On (SSO)
+>- Interoperability
+>- Attestation
+>- Access Controls
+>- Multifactor Authentication (MFA)
+>- Password Concepts
+>- Privileged Access Management Tools

+### Provisioning/De-provisioning User Accounts

+> Provisioning
+>- Setting up a user account with necessary permissions and access settings

+> De-provisioning
+>- Disabling or removing permissions and settings from a user account

+> Well-managed provisioning and de-provisioning are crucial for ensuring users always have appropriate access

+### Permission Assignments and Implications
+> Permission assignment
+>- Granting specific levels of access or activities (e.g., read, edit, delete) to users, groups, or system processes

+> Types of permission assignments
+>- User-level
+>- Group-level
+>- Role-based
+>- Resource-based

+### Identity proofing
+> is the process of verifying a user's or system's identity within an organization.

+> Involves multiple levels of authentication ranging from passwords to biometric data

+> Extends beyond initial authentication; includes periodic re-authentication or session time-outs

+### Federation
+> One system authenticates users and sends their authentication information to other systems.

+### Single sign-on
+> enables one set of credentials for access to multiple services or applications.

+> Minimizes the number of times a user needs to authenticate after initial login

+> SSO protocols
+>- LDAP (Lightweight Directory Access Protocol)
+>- OAuth (Open Authorization)
+>- SAML (Security Assertion Markup Language)

+### Interoperability
+> is the ability of different systems to work together.
+It’s crucial for identity and access management (IAM) systems.

+> IAM systems need to integrate seamlessly with various databases, applications, and authentication protocols.
+Lack of integration interferes with needs for access and auditing.
+> Collaboration with external partners requires secure cross-boundary authentication and authorization.
+> Interoperable IAM systems can adapt to new technologies and compliance requirements without overhauling existing infrastructure

+### Attestation
+> provides evidence or proof, allowing one program or system to authenticate itself to another.

+> Remote attestation enables a system to make reliable statements about the software it's running to another system, which can make authorization decisions based on that information.

+> A TPM (Trusted Platform Model) quote operation verifies the contents of a TPM chip's platform configuration registers (PCRs) during provisioning.

+> Methods of attestation may be vulnerable to replay attacks, masquerading, and other cyberthreats.

+### Access controls
+> organize and manage admission to physical areas and computer systems.

+> Role-based access control (RBAC)
+>- is controlled by the system, not the resource owner.
+When users are assigned a role, they get access to its resources.

+> Rule-based access control
+>-  is also known as label-based access control.
+Example of a rule governing access: During certain hours each day, access is only permitted to specific IP addresses.

+> Mandatory access control (MAC)
+>-  is the strictest control.
+It’s set by the system and uses security classifications for data

+> Discretionary access control (DAC)
+>- is generally determined by the owner.

+> Attribute-based access control (ABAC)
+>- is dynamic and uses context.
+It can combine various user, group, and resource attributes to determine whether access should be granted.

+> Least privilege means the user only has the access required for their job.